SubAnony/LITune_ICDE_25/README.md

 # LITune VLDB 2025 Setup and Evaluation Guide

-This is the code repo for Paper **LITune: Tuning Learned Index Using Deep Reinforcement Learning**
+This is the code repo for Paper **LITune: An End-to-End Automatic Tuning System for Learned Index via Deep Reinforcement Learning**

-Track Name: Research Paper 4th Submission Round
+Track Name: Research Paper Volumn 18

-Paper ID: 827

 ## 1. Prerequisites: